DavidHuie/vespyr/README.md

 technical analysis strategies.

 Vespyr continuously saves price information to a Postgres database.
-It then periodically runs a model and executes trades accordingly.
+It then periodically runs a model, executing trades accordingly.

+Vespyr features genetic optimization in order to find the best parameters for each model.

 ## Installation